rtmigo/fmap_dart/README.md

 The storage is most efficient for storing large objects: blobs and strings.
 Although it can store small ones like bool and int without any problems.

-This object implements `Map`, so it can be used in the same way.

 ``` dart
 Map fmap = Fmap(directory);